Unboxed-Software/solana-course/content/intro-to-custom-on-chain-programs.md

 # Overview
 ### Instructions

-In previous chapters, we used `SystemProgram.transfer()` function to create and instruction to send Solana.
+In previous chapters, we used the `SystemProgram.transfer()` function to create an instruction to send SOL.

 When working with non-native programs, however, you’ll need to be more specific about creating instructions that are structured to match the corresponding program.